sage-code/maj/basic.md

 * tu vidu'fu suvo ita mi. = you will see me often
 * tu vidu're algo ita mi. = you can see me sometime
-* io vidu'pa nuco ita ti. = I have never seen you before
+* jo vidu'pa nuco ita ti. = I have never seen you before

 Structure of above propositions: Subject + verb + adverb + article + pronoun.